saninsteinn/django-assistant-bot/README.md

 - **FastAPI-based GPU Service**: A dedicated service for processing machine learning models, offering optimized endpoint access for embedding generation and dialog responses, significantly enhancing AI capabilities.

 - **Retrieval-Augmented Generation (RAG)**: Implementation of the RAG architecture that combines document retrieval with language model generation, allowing the bot to provide answers based on specific knowledge bases and documents.
 This enhances response accuracy and relevance by grounding answers in factual information.

+- **Broadcasting**: A module for creating, scheduling, and sending broadcast messages to bot users across different platforms, with administrative controls and status tracking.

 - **Demonstrative Example Module**: A practical directory containing configurations and implementations that showcase the bot's features and serve as a template for user customization.